Leoš Janáček: Russia

 Janáček's deep and lifelong affection for Russia and Russian culture represents another important element of his musical inspiration.
 In 1888 he attended the Prague performance of Tchaikovsky's music, and met the older composer.
 Janáček profoundly admired Tchaikovsky, and particularly appreciated his highly developed musical thought in connection with the use of Russian folk motifs.
 Janáček's Russian inspiration is especially apparent in his later chamber, symphonic and operatic output.
 He closely followed developments in Russian music from his early years, and in 1896, following his first visit to Russia, he founded a Russian Circle in Brno.
 Janáček read Russian authors in their original language.
 Their literature offered him an enormous and reliable source of inspiration, though this did not blind him to the problems of Russian society.
 He was twenty-two years old when he wrote his first composition based on a Russian theme: a melodrama, Death, set to Lermontov's poem.
 In his later works, he often used literary models with sharply contoured plots.
 In 1910 Zhukovsky's Tale of Tsar Berendei inspired him to write the Fairy Tale for Cello and Piano.
 He composed the rhapsody Taras Bulba (1918) to Gogol's short story, and five years later, in 1923, completed his first string quartet, inspired by Tolstoy's Kreutzer Sonata.
-Two of his later operas were based on Russian themes: Káťa Kabanová, composed in 1921 to Alexander Ostrovsky's play The Storm, and his last work, From the House of the Dead, which transformed Dostoyevsky's vision of the world into an exciting collective drama.
+Two of his later operas were based on Russian themes: Káťa Kabanová, composed in 1921 to Alexander Ostrovsky's play The Storm, and his last work, From the House of the Dead, which transformed Dostoevsky's vision of the world into an exciting collective drama.

 Other composers

-Janáček always deeply admired Antonín Dvořák, to whom he dedicated some of his works.
+One of Janáček's early influences was Antonín Dvořák, whom he always deeply admired and to whom he dedicated some of his works.
 He rearranged part of Dvořák's Moravian Duets for mixed choir with original piano accompaniment.
 In the early years of the 20th century, Janáček became increasingly interested in the music of other European composers.
 His opera Destiny was a response to another significant and famous work in contemporary Bohemia – Louise, by the French composer Gustave Charpentier.
 The influence of Giacomo Puccini is apparent particularly in Janáček's later works, for example in his opera Káťa Kabanová.
 Although he carefully observed developments in European music, his operas remained firmly connected with Czech and Slavic themes.